-- The twinning program between the Accreditation Agency for Degree Programs in Engineering, Informatics, the Natural Sciences and Mathematics of Federal republic of Germany (ASIIN) and the NCEA, are progressing with good results.
-Under the Twinning program, the new criteria and procedures for institutional, program and initial accreditation were developed and approved by Governing Board of the NCEA in May 2017.
-The guidelines and manuals for institutional, program and initial accreditation were developed in May 2017.
+- The twinning program between the Accreditation Agency for Degree Programs in Engineering, Informatics, the Natural Sciences and Mathematics of Federal Republic of Germany (ASIIN) and the NCEA, are progressing with good results.
+Under the Twinning program, the guidelines and manuals for institutional, program and initial accreditation were developed in May 2017.
+The new criteria and procedures for institutional, program and initial accreditation were approved by Governing Board of the NCEA in June 2018 after piloting the use of these newly developed criteria and procedures successfully at selected 6 HEIs.
 In total, 492 (of which 359/72.9% female) experts of professional council, school faculty members and administration attended the ASIIN supported workshops and trainings on new standards, procedures and internal quality assurance.
-The NCEA successfully conducted pilot initial, institutional and program accreditations at selected 6 HEIs.